csiwek/sipptam/README.md

 ## SIPp
 [SIPp](http://sipp.sourceforge.net/) is a great tool created by HP which allows to generate SIP traffic.
 A SIPp execution requires an scenario to run, the scenario defines the messages that are going to be sent and received as well as another logic.
 Multiple parameters can be defined.
 Also, it has a flexible way to define its highly customizable scenarios.
 ## Testing your SIP code using SIPp.
 The need of sipptam
 SIPp makes easy to simulate different SIP traffic flows.
 SIPp is sometimes used as a powerful SIP bulk load tester.
 The traditional SIPp execution forces the user to run the desired SIPp command manually.
 The fact of manually run a high number of SIPp commands has obvious disadvantages such as human errors or waste of time.
 SIPp lacks of ways to automate it.
 This is where sipptam starts to make sense.
-If you just have a couple of SIPp scenarios to run against you device under test (SIP UA, SIP proxy, SIP b2bua) manual execution could be allowed, when you have N number of SIPp scenarios and N gets high, you have to look for SIPp automation, sipptam is what you are looking for. **`sipptam` automates the use of SIPp**.
+If you just have a couple of SIPp scenarios to run against your device under test (SIP UA, SIP proxy, SIP b2bua) manual execution could be allowed, when you have N number of SIPp scenarios and N gets high, you have to look for SIPp automation, sipptam is what you are looking for. **`sipptam` automates the use of SIPp**.

 ***

 # How it works
 ## Yin yang : sipptam (manager) and sipptas (slave).
-Two basic type of entities in the {sipptam, sipptas} world.
+Three basic type of entities in the {sipptam} world.
 - `sipptam`, manager which reads the scenarios and parameters, it distributes the SIPp jobs among the slaves (`sipptas`), checks the process of them and outputs the result back to the user.
 - `sipptas`, slave which performs SIPp jobs.
 It provides an API for executing SIPp jobs in the box where it is running.
+- `dut`, device under test.
+Device to test such as [asterisk](http://www.asterisk.org/), [opensips](http://www.opensips.org/), [kamailio](http://www.kamailio.org/).

 ![ScreenShot](http://192.168.200.12/sipptam/blob/master/doc/bigpicture.png)